podcast

 DZ-80: Interweaving Timelines 3 - Little Women

-How can interweaving timelines elevate the emotional experience for the audience?
+Listen to explore non-chronological structures can make work thematically resonant.
 In our final part, part 3, of our Interweaving Timelines series, we — Chas, Stu & Mel — take a deep dive into Greta Gerwig's 2019 adaptation of Little Women.
 In her adaptation of Louisa May Alcott's iconic novels, Greta chose to interweave the seperate timelines of Little Women and it's sequel, Good Wives, to create a thematically and emotionally potent work.
 This differs from all the other adaptations, which have chosen to keep the chronological storytelling of the source material.
-We compare Gerwig's choices and their resulting effects with...
+We compare Gerwig's choices and their resulting effects with Gill...

 2021-05-31